What is CRM? A Comprehensive Guide to Customer Relationship Management

 Everyone in your organisation can see all the interactions with a contact in the system including their communications, what they purchased and when, what they paid, plus much, much more.
 Unless, of course, you want to limit who sees what with user permission levels!

 What are the Benefits of CRM?

-Having worked hard to collect information about a prospect or customer, sales people can end up with their information held across multiple sources, from sticky notes to call logs.
-Using a CRM tool helps brings it all together in a centralised hub.
+Having worked hard to collect information about a prospect or customer, salespeople can end up with their information held across multiple sources, from sticky notes to call logs.
+Using a CRM tool helps bring it all together in a centralised hub.
 The software will facilitate team collaboration, remote working, and create efficiency.
-The result is there’s no duplication of effort, no lost messages or forgotten call backs.
+The result is there’s no duplication of effort, no lost messages or forgotten callbacks.
 This leads to more timely communication, enhanced relationships and essentially, more sales.

 CRM workflow automation looks after much of the manual processes of selling so there’s less data input and admin.
 You can also use automation to prioritise your leads, bringing together your data insights from across your business activity.

 A good system will also help you manage your teams, control your data security and support your compliance with data privacy regulations.

 For many businesses, their CRM isn’t just important – it’s essential!

 To maximise the benefit, you need to build your CRM strategy into your business strategy.
 It will create structure and organisation for your company that will foster increased efficiency, productivity and profitability.